Damzwan/sketchmate/docs/COMPETITION.md

 ### 2.3 Submission and voting overlap; results land Sunday evening

 Two states, not four.
-Submissions run Mon–Fri, voting runs Mon until **Sunday 18:00 UTC**, and that is when results are announced.
+Submissions run Mon–Sat 18:00, voting runs Mon until **Sunday 18:00 UTC**, and that is when results are announced.
 Rationale:

 - A separate "voting only" week doubles the cycle length and halves how often